-Competition is always fierce during this time, and 2021 promises to be a busy one.
-The National Retail Federation (NRF) states that the upcoming holiday season “has the potential to shatter previous records.”
+Competition is always fierce during this time, and 2022 promises to be a busy one.
+The National Retail Federation (NRF) states that the upcoming holiday season is “expected to be healthy even with recent inflationary challenges.”

-Clearly, shoppers are willing and able to spend more during the coming weeks.
+Clearly, shoppers are willing to spend during the coming weeks.
 So if you play your cards right, you’ll be able to capture increased sales and see higher profits in your business.

 To that end, we’ve compiled a list of holiday marketing tips, examples, and ideas to inspire your efforts.
 Whether you’re just starting to craft your initiatives or are putting the finishing touches on your campaigns, the following pointers will help you beef up your holiday marketing.

 As the prime gift-giving season of the year, the winter holidays always come with plenty of consumers shopping for gifts for their loved ones.
 As such, now is a good time to think about the gifters who’d be interested in your products.
 Recognize that your target audience during this gift-giving season aren’t just the end-users of your merchandise, but the people who will be giving your products as presents.

 Jewelry retailers often market to men, not because they want male consumers to use their products, but because they want to reach men shopping for jewelry for their significant other.
 We can see this in action in the following De Beers’ video ad on Instagram, which speaks directly to individuals who want to purchase diamonds as a Christmas gift.